giantswarm/handbook/content/docs/support-and-ops/ops-recipes/troubleshooting-gitops.md

 ## Identify which kustomization owns a resource

-1) Usually the resources contain a set of labels that identify which kustomization belongs to.
+1) A resource contains a set of labels that identify which kustomization it belongs to.
 Example:

 ```
   labels: